 - 1. Understand a health provider's role in talking about stillbirth with parents.
 This includes doctors, nurses, and auxiliary nurse midwives (ANM) - 2.
 Learn how to talk about stillbirth with grieving parents - 3.
-Understand how to manage birth if stillbirth is diagnosed - 4.
-Learn how to support parents after their baby is stillborn - 5.
-Learn how to take care of the stillborn baby's body - 6.
+Learn how to support parents after their baby is stillborn - 4.
+Learn how to take care of the stillborn baby's body - 5.
 Understand how to provide postnatal care for mothers after their baby is stillborn